syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-### Customize the annotation selector padding
+### How to customize the annotations selector padding

-To set the margin between annotations and the selector, set the PdfViewerControl.AnnotationSettings.Selector.Padding API to desire value.
-The default value is 10.
+By changing the value of the `PdfViewerControl.AnnotationSettings.Selector.Padding` API, you can adjust the spacing between the annotation and the selector, which has a range of -20 to 20.
+The padding between the annotation and the selection is 10 by default.
+The following code sample explains the same.

 {% tabs %}
 {% highlight c# %}